praekelt/numi-api/docs/index.rst

    }

 .. warning::
-  If the ``id`` of a :ref:`sequence <data-sequences>` or :ref:`block <data-blocks>` is changed, the API will regard the changed sequence or block as a new entity.
+  If the ``id`` of a :ref:`sequence <data-sequence>` or :ref:`block <data-block>` is changed, the API will regard the changed sequence or block as a new entity.
 This means all state previously associated to the sequence or block (for example, metrics and translations) will no longer be associated with it.

 Archiving dialogues